Pennsylvania Chief Justice Criticizes Impeachment Moves

 "Threats of impeachment directed against Justices because of their decision in a particular case are an attack upon an independent judiciary, which is an essential component of our constitutional plan of government," he wrote in a statement.

 State Rep. Cris Dush is the lawmaker behind the impeachment push.
-He's specifically taking issue with the fact that, after invalidating the map, the court called for it to be redrawn in time for the 2018 midterm elections.
+He is specifically taking issue with the fact that after invalidating the map, the court called for it to be redrawn in time for the 2018 midterm elections.

 Justices gave lawmakers three weeks to fix it but didn't provide their full opinion until two days before the deadline.

-According to Dush, four of the court's five Democrats "stripped the people of the commonwealth of their sovereign right; they have stripped the legislature...of their sovereign authority to write legislation, and they have absolutely no power or authority under the constitution to do so."
+According to Dush, four of the court's five Democrats "stripped the people of the commonwealth of their sovereign right; they have stripped the legislature ... of their sovereign authority to write legislation, and they have absolutely no power or authority under the constitution to do so."

-He hasn't introduced a resolution for the court's fifth Democrat, Max Baer, because Baer didn't want to redraw the congressional map so quickly though the justice also thought the 2011 boundaries were unconstitutional.
+Dush has not introduced a resolution for the court's fifth Democrat, Max Baer, because Baer didn't want to redraw the congressional map so quickly even though the justice also thought the 2011 boundaries were unconstitutional.

-House Republican spokesman Steve Miskin said there have been no discussions on the resolutions but he noted GOP leaders do believe the court acted improperly, even though the U.S. Supreme Court and another federal court let its ruling stand.
+House Republican spokesman Steve Miskin said there have been no discussions on the resolutions, but he noted that GOP leaders do believe the court acted improperly, even though the U.S. Supreme Court and another federal court let its ruling stand.

 The justices' congressional map, released about a month ago, was drawn by Stanford professor Nathan Persily, who has contracted with a number of states to draw nonpartisan maps.

-It's set to take effect for the May 15 primary election.
+It is set to take effect for the May 15 primary election.

-The new district lines are totally reshaped and renumbered, and significantly improve Democrats' prospects.
+The new district lines are totally reshaped and renumbered, and they significantly improve Democrats' prospects.
 Under the 2011 map, Democrats won only five of Pennsylvania's 18 congressional seats three elections in a row — even though Donald Trump only narrowly won the state and Barack Obama won it twice.

 Analysts say the new boundaries give the party a shot at snagging at least eight, and possibly as many as 11, seats.